 - 1 cup frozen yellow corn, no need to thaw

-- 15 ounces canned reduced sodium black beans, rinsed and drained
+- 15 ounce can reduced sodium black beans, rinsed and drained

 - 1 tablespoon chili powder